Keb' Mo': Career

 In June 2019, Keb' Mo' released a studio album, Oklahoma, with guest contributions from Rosanne Cash, Jaci Velasquez, Robert Randolph, and Taj Mahal, with a duet with Robbie Brooks Moore (his wife).

 Keb' Mo' played the Glastonbury Festival in June 2019 followed by UK and European dates in July 2019.

 Keb' Mo' performed at the 2019 Musicians Hall of Fame and Museum concert and induction ceremony.

 Keb' Mo' won the Grammy Award for "Best Americana Album" in 2020 for Oklahoma.
 He was one of the headliners at the 2020 Mahindra Blues Festival in Mumbai, India.

+In late 2024, he toured with Slash, and Keb' Mo's extreme shortage of breath was diagnosed as a leaking heart valve and aortic aneurysm.
+Open heart surgery followed and a long recuperation ensued.
+This coupled with a pending divorce from his wife after almost 20 years of marriage, led to a period of introspective reflection.
+During that time Keb' Mo' recorded the tracks for The Breakdown, which was released in August 2026.

 Film projects

 In 1998, he portrayed Robert Johnson in a documentary film, Can't You Hear the Wind Howl?

-In 1997, Keb' Mo' portrayed the character Isaac, the Angel of Music, in the episode "Inherit the Wind" and again in 1999 in "Then Sings My Soul" of the television series Touched by an Angel.
+In 1997, Keb' Mo' portrayed the character Isaac, the Angel of Music in the episode "Inherit the Wind" and again in 1999 in "Then Sings My Soul" of the television series Touched by an Angel.
 He performed "Hand It Over" from his 1996 release Just Like You in the 1997 episode and again in the 2002 episode "Remembering Me: Part 2".
-He also appeared as J. D. Winslow in the 2001 episode "Shallow Water", where he performed his song "God Trying to Get Your Attention" from his album Slow Down.
+He also appeared as J. D. Winslow in the 2001 episode "Shallow Water", in which he performed his song "God Trying to Get Your Attention" from his album Slow Down.

 The 2003 movie Holes features a re-recorded rendition of Just Like You with slightly altered lyrics.

 In January 2007, he performed at the Sundance Film Festival.

 He played the role of the mischievous spirit Possum in the 2007 John Sayles movie Honeydripper.

 Keb' Mo' provided additional music for Mike and Molly.

-He has co-written the opening music for B Positive with executive producer Chuck Lorre.
+He co-wrote the opening music for B Positive with executive producer Chuck Lorre.

-In 2019, Keb' Mo' featured as a guest artist on the PBS concert series Bluegrass Underground (now re-branded as The Caverns Sessions).
+In 2019, Keb' Mo' was featured as a guest artist on the PBS concert series Bluegrass Underground (now re-branded as The Caverns Sessions).

 Political activism

 In 2004, he participated in the politically motivated Vote for Change tour alongside Bonnie Raitt and Jackson Browne, with whom he originally recorded the title track from the album Just Like You.

-Keb' Mo' is part of the No Nukes group which was against the expansion of nuclear power.
+Keb' Mo' is part of the No Nukes group, which was against the expansion of nuclear power.
 In 2007, the group recorded a music video of a new version of the Buffalo Springfield song "For What It's Worth".